andersmurphy/andersmurphy-blog/resources/posts/2025-12-02-100000-tps-over-a-billion-rows-the-unreasonable-effectiveness-of-sqlite.md

 ## What about concurrent reads?

 Generally systems have a mix of reads and writes, somewhere in the region of 75% reads to 25% writes.
-So let's add some writes.
+So let's add some writes reads.

 ```clojure
 (tx-per-second 1000000